YangCatalog/backend/README.md

 You can find official yangcatalog website in [here](https://yangcatalog.org).

-This scripts in this repository serve as a backend to add, update, remove and manage yang modules files in yangcatalog.
+These scripts in this repository serve as a backend to add, update, remove and manage yang modules files in yangcatalog.
 It is composed out of:
 * scripts that run every day as a cron job,
 * API which lets users to add, remove or find modules they expect to